mft2023/LibraryProject/README.md

 ```

 ## Data Cleaning
+- Date format: `clean_date_format` function (input: string, output: datetime).
+  Dates are written in different formats, the majority are 'YYYY/MM/DD' and 'YYYY-MM-DD'.
+Thus, this function converts these two formats first.
+  If it cannot convert to datetime successfully, then go over each digit in the string and only keep numbers.
+  In order to read the date correctly, it should have 8 digits (YYYY, MM, DD).
+If 8 digits are available, convert to datetime.
+Otherwise, return nan.
+- Published year format: `clean_published_year` function (input: string, output: datetime).
+  The most common format in publish_date is 'year', here, all the dates are converted into the year.
+This function converts 'YYYY-MM-DD', 'YYYY-MM', and 'YYYY' into years in datetime.
+  If the function cannot convert dates into years, return nan.
+- Text format: `clean_txt ` function (input: string, output: string).
+  This function removes all the extra spaces in the string and makes the string lowercase.
+- Number format: `clean_number` function (input: string, output: float).
+  This function goes over each character and only keeps '.' and numbers.
+- Zipcode format: `clean_zipcode_format` function (input: string, output: string).
+  This function removes every special character.
+If the zipcode is consisted of 5 digits, then it's the correct zipcode format, otherwise, return ''.

 ## Data Analysis
 Each step in the analysis is also numbered in the Python script accordingly.